 - Do you study better in the quiet of your room or out-and-about in libraries or coffee shops?

 Unfortunately, no. We only do software repair at the ITS Help Desk.
 This includes issues or help with websites, programs, or your operating system.
-This does not include any external damage (include damaged caused by liquids), broken pieces, or physical repairs.
+This does not include any external damage (including damaged caused by liquids), broken pieces, or physical repairs.
 If your computer is still under warranty, you'll want to contact the manufacturer.
 Otherwise, you can visit a local hardware repair shop.

-No. We have had a lot of issues with hackers posing as members of the University but are actually trying to steal your personal information.
+No. We have had a lot of issues with hackers posing as members of the University who are actually trying to steal your personal information.
 Always be cautious when reading emails and clicking links.
 Note that the ITS Help Desk will never ask you to confirm your account information via email.
 If you are ever unsure about an email, you can report it to us.
 If you are ever unsure, you can contact us to verify.

-Here’s some things you can check.
+Here are some things you can check.

 - Did you enter your username as your HawkID@uiowa.edu ?